HD2i/Geolocation-iOS/README.md

 [Appetize](https://appetize.io/app/zt5wb6e9qpu47ejk7k1ezqzv2c?device=iphonex&scale=75&orientation=portrait&osVersion=12.1&deviceColor=black) : Test the app and interact with a deployed non-confidential version of the smart contract from your web browser.
-*Note: Some buttons and features have been disabled on Appetize for security and privacy precautions.*
+*Note: Some buttons and features have been disabled on Appetize as security and privacy precautions.*

 ## Requirements